jsalignon/cactus/docs/3_Inputs/Parameters.md

 - **_params.diffbind__min_count_**: Minimum read count value.
 Any interval with fewer than this many overlapping reads will be set to have this count.
 See the [dba.count function](https://rdrr.io/bioc/DiffBind/man/dba.count.html) for details.
 Default: 0.
 - **_params.diffbind__normalization_**: Normalization method to use.
 See the [dba.normalize function](https://rdrr.io/bioc/DiffBind/man/dba.normalize.html) for options.
 Default: 'DBA_NORM_TMM'.
 - **_params.diffbind__summits_**: Option to control the summit heights and locations calculated for each peak.
 See the [dba.count function](https://rdrr.io/bioc/DiffBind/man/dba.count.html) for options.
 Default: 75.
+- **_params.diffbind__make_grey_list_**: Should a grey list be created or not.
+This option can be set to 'TRUE' only if *params.use_input_control* is also *'TRUE'*.
+If 'TRUE', a grey list region will be created from the input control to hide hotspot regions.
+See the [dba.blacklist function](https://rdrr.io/bioc/DiffBind/man/dba.blacklist.html) function for details.
+Default: 'FALSE'.
+- **_params.diffbind__design_**: Should contrasts be specified automatically or not.
+See the [dba.contrast function](https://rdrr.io/bioc/DiffBind/man/dba.contrast.html) function for details.
+Default: 'TRUE'.
+- **_params.diffbind__edger_tagwise_**: If using *diffbind__analysis_method = 'edgeR'* should tag-wise dispersion estimates be computed or not.
+See [here](https://rdrr.io/bioc/DiffBind/src/R/DBA.R) and [here](https://www.rdocumentation.org/packages/edgeR/versions/3.14.0/topics/estimateTagwiseDisp) for details.
+Default: 'TRUE'.
 - **_params.diffbind_peaks__promoter_up_**: promoter start; upstream from TSS site.
 Default: 1500.
 - **_params.diffbind_peaks__promoter_down_**: promoter end; downstream from TSS site.
 Default: 500.
 - **_params.diffbind_plots__fdr_threshold_**: Peaks with FDR less than or equal to this value are colored in red in the volcano plot.
 Default: 0.05.